MatchPort/Mask-Switch/README.md

 # Mask Switcher

 MS Is a simple script for FiveM servers.
 It will switch thru all masks.
-Mainly used for different methods of streaming custom assets
+Mainly used for finding clothing ids from different methods of streaming custom assets

 ## Installation